BBBThunda/projectify/readme.md

 # Install and configure Git, Apache, PHP and MySQL

 I've put these here for the convenience of those who aren't too comfortable with any of these tools.
-Most of you probably use these already and can skip this part.
+Most likely you probably use these already and can skip this section.
+Just make sure you are using PHP 5.6 or higher.

 ## 1. Install any of the following you do not already have
 What we're doing in this crazy long command is